halyph/old-octopress-blog/source/_posts/2015-07-20-grails-best-practices-collection.markdown

 {% img right /images/blog/grails.jpg %}

 Recently, I had a pleasure to look into several Grails v.2.3+ projects.
-Despite the fact that I'm not a Grails developer I discovered some unti-patterns.
+Despite the fact that I'm not a Grails developer I discovered some anti-patterns.
 Then I started looking around to find some *Grails projects best practices*.
 And  they are well known and people still doing mistakes.
-However, I found several nice resources and I'm quoting them here.
-I keep references back to original source, but use "copy-paste" post to have aggregated practices in single place.
+However, I've found several nice resources and I'm (_going to quate_) quoting them here.
+I keep references back to original source and use "copy-paste" approach to have aggregated post in single place.

 ## References